orlandocaraballo/sei/outlines/26-introduction-to-your-second-language-using-ruby/26-introduction-to-your-second-language-using-ruby.md

 __IRB Practice__
 1. Try adding subtracting multiplying and dividing
 2. Try storing values in variables and running some operations on them
-3. Become comfortable with IRB because we will be using it a lot
+3. Try requiring the `hello_world.rb` file
-4. Try requiring the `hello_world.rb` file
+4. What happened when you required it?
-5. What happened when you required it?
+5. Name the differences and similarities between javascript and ruby console?

-6. Name the differences and similarities between javascript and ruby console?
+__Become comfortable with IRB because we will be using it a lot__

 __Basics__
 1. Create a new file named `basics.rb`, write code to do the following: